-Limitations are as Proactive routing tends to waste bandwidth and power in the network because of the need to broadcast the routing tables/updates.
+Disadvantages are of Proactive routing tends to waste bandwidth and power in the network.
 Furthermore, as the number of nodes in the MANET increases, the size of the table will increase; this can become a problem in and of itself.